Orientation of alcoves in affine Weyl groups: Cohomology of Weyl groups

-In this section we show how the irreducible components of the Shi variety together with the the first group of cohomology of $W$ can be used to express the orientation of the alcoves.
+In this section we show how the irreducible components of the Shi variety together with the first cohomology group of $W$ can be used to express the orientation of the alcoves.

 Let $S=\{s_1,\dots ,s_n\}$ be the set of Coxeter generators of $W$ associated to $\Delta$ and $m_{ij}:=\text{ord}(s_is_j)$.
-The Cartan matrix $C_{\Phi}=(h_{ij})_{i,j}$ associated to $\Phi$ is the matrix of $GL_n(\mathbb{R})$ defined by $h_{ij} = \langle \alpha_i, \alpha_j^{\vee} \rangle$.
+The Cartan matrix $C_{\Phi}=(h_{ij})_{i,j}$ associated to $\Phi$ is the matrix of $\mathrm{GL}_n(\mathbb{R})$ defined by $h_{ij} = \langle \alpha_i, \alpha_j^{\vee} \rangle$.
 It is well known that $C_{\Phi}$ is invertible since it is a change of basis matrix.

 The decomposition $W_a \simeq \mathbb{Z}\Phi \rtimes W$ induces the following short exact sequence

 where $i$ and $\pi$ are the morphisms defined by $i(x) =\tau_x$ and $\pi(w) = \overline{w}$.